pooranis/zotero-storage-scanner/README.md

 ### Modifications in this fork

-I turned off the multiple files of same type tag (I often have papers with supplements) and added a tag for #internal storage.
-So, I can keep track of which files are internal Zotero storage, and which are linked in separate folder.
+I turned off the multiple files of same type tag (I often have papers with supplements) and added a tag for #internal storage if any pdf attachment of item is kept in Zotero internal storage.
+Helps manage the storage space used from Zotero vs files linked in a separate directory.

 ### Build instructions